Medicine — M.D.

 Medical students are required to have an influenza vaccination on an annual basis in order to meet the requirements of clinical sites where students will be working.
 These vaccinations will be administered by the Student Health Service at the beginning of each flu season.

 Incoming students are expected to have routine dental and medical care as well as elective surgery attended to before registering for medical school.

 All School of Medicine students are provided with health coverage through the University's Department of Risk Management.
 The Student Health Plan remains in effect for students who are regularly enrolled, provided they register and pay tuition and fees on time each quarter.
-For Student Health Plan benefit information, visit https://home.llu.edu/campus-and-spiritual-life/student-health-service.
+Student Health Plan benefit information may be found at Student Health Service.
 The plan does not cover optical care and provides only limited dental care.
-For these reasons it may be to the student’s advantage to maintain a current personal policy if they have one.
-A student who does not have health insurance coverage for his/her spouse/children may purchase it through the University’s Department of Risk Management at the time of registration or during specified enrollment periods.
+It may be to the student’s advantage to maintain a current personal policy.
+A student who does not have health insurance coverage for their spouse/children may purchase coverage through the University’s Department of Risk Management at the time of registration or during specified enrollment periods.
 Government regulations prohibit the use of student loan funds to provide medical insurance or services for a student’s spouse or children.

 Students who wish to review a copy of the current student health plan or have further questions about the plan should contact Risk Management at (909) 651-4010.
-Annual tuition also covers the cost of disability insurance.
 Details will be presented during orientation or upon request.